 3. To access Polaris from the host machine, first request an access token:

-4. Then, use the access token in the Authorization header when accessing Polaris; you can also test the Polaris-Request-Id header; you should see it in all logs and traces:
+4. Then, use the access token in the Authorization header when accessing Polaris; you can also test the X-Request-ID header; you should see it in all logs and traces:

 5. Access the following services: